-This a seminal time in the development of dynamically stable foiling systems.
+This a seminal time in the development of dynamically stable foiling systems for racing.

 Since the limits of foil assisted sailing are now regularly being reached, their inherent limitation (inability for lift to exceed displacement) must be overcome to unlock greater performance.